cagarweyne/fss-blog/content/blog/Iterators-and-generators/index.md

 ---
 title: Iterators and Generators
 date: "2015-04-09"
-description: The new ES6 generators feature
+description: The new ES6 generators feature added to JavaScript
+featuredImage: './images/featured-image.jpg'
 ---

 On to one of the more interesting additions to JavaScript, and these are Iterators and Generators.
 But before diving into what they are and how to use them, let's first examine how we would typically iterate over data using the well known for loop method.
 This will give us a basis for understanding the need for iterators and how powerful they can be.